miquelmarti/DroneSegmentation/README.md

 * caffeSegNet - the SegNet project, along with its special modified version of Caffe. #TODO why needed?

 * DroneSegmentation - this repository itself, cloned in the host computer whre the code will run.

-* data - where all data intensive stuff lands
-⋅⋅* data/datasets - various datasets we use for training our networks.

-⋅⋅* data/givenModels - trained CNN models that are provided by outside sources.

-⋅⋅* data/learnedModels - trained CNN models that we produce.

 ## Available Systems